Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dalmatian Sick

 Dalmatians have unique coat patterns and lively personalities.
 They are also popular in books and movies, such as Disney’s “101 Dalmatians.”
 However, one health concern that many people have about this popular breed is their supposed predisposition to deafness.
-Unfortunately, it’s true that many Dalmatians suffer from hearing loss.
+Unfortunately, it is true that many Dalmatians suffer from hearing loss, but thanks to the screening and selective breeding measures, this is nowadays much less common than before.
 Here, we discuss how serious this issue is and if there is any way to prevent it.

 Dogster_Website dividers_v1_Jan 18 2024-03